 Be Able To Like Comments

-Once built, members will have the option to like other members’ comments and upload media into their comments.
+Once built, members can like other members’ comments and upload media into their comments.

 Please, share your option with us.

 The best way to help our users become gambling-free is to engage them on the platform.
 The more engaged they become, the more they can benefit from all the features.
 We’re developing a gamification system where the user scores points for all activities to boost engagement.

 The points will add to social status on the platform and buy trees in our virtual webshop.
 When you buy a tree, we’ll donate money to an organization that plants trees around the world.